FAQ – English

 Q: Can I apply with a Letter of Intent in order to meet the deadline, stating that the commitment letter is to follow?

 A: No. Licence commitment letter(s)/agreement(s) must accompany your application.
 Your Canadian broadcast commitment and your streaming commitment are two essential requirements for access to the Rogers Series Fund.
-If they are being provided by the same entity, the broadcast and streaming licence fees must be broken out in separate amounts.
+If they are being provided by the same entity, the broadcast and streaming licence fees do not need to be broken out in separate amounts, however the letter/agreement must acknowledge that (1) the licence fee covers both the linear and the online streaming rights; and (2) the entity intends to exploit both sets of rights.

 Similarly, a platform commitment is an essential requirement for the Rogers Documentary Fund, and your application must be accompanied by a platform commitment letter/agreement.